 Let’s pretend you connect your account with QuickBooks (for United States sellers only).
 All of your transactions and/or anything connected to money will be automatically sent to QuickBooks.
 Your bookkeeping may then be completed quickly.

-You don’t have to keep track of one by one.
+You don’t have to keep track of them one by one.
 When it comes to bookkeeping, many people believe that it is not a significant issue.
 However, when it comes to tax season, you will go… insane.
 I assure you!
 Don’t ask why I am aware of it.

 #9: Community & Help